dnmfarrell/perltricks-static/content/article/schwarztian_transform.md

 The history of the Schwartzian Transform is fascinating, full of intrigue, competing philosophies, and cross-language reluctant cooperation. he Wikipedia entry is so horrendously written and banalized to make it seem obscure and uninteresting.
 It's not worth the hassle or effort to make a Wikipedia edit, have it reverted, and later be banned.

 The Schwartzian Transform is the name applied to a particular implementation of a cached-key sorting algorithm.
-The first public appearance is probably <a href="https://groups.google.com/d/msg/comp.unix.shell/MdqXDOuzDG0/gcmc1IG9GckJ">Randal Schwartz's crosspost to comp.lang.unix and comp.lang.perl</a> on December 16, 1994 (two days shy of Perl's birthday):
+The first public appearance is probably [Randal Schwartz's crosspost to comp.lang.unix and comp.lang.perl](https://groups.google.com/d/msg/comp.unix.shell/MdqXDOuzDG0/gcmc1IG9GckJ) on December 16, 1994 (two days shy of Perl's birthday):

 	#!/usr/bin/perl
 	require 5; # new features, new bugs!